BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 This is where most of the money comes from to pay earners.

 What's in it for sponsors?
-If you are interested in Sponsoring us, you can reach out to us here
+If you are interested in Sponsoring us, you can reach out to our team here

 ## Tests